szensk/wul/readme.md

 MetaTypes
 =========
 A metatype contains methods that define how a value interacts with existing functions.
 All values, except the value nil, have a metatype.
 By default, values are constructed with their type's metatype.
 You can define new or override existing functions on a metatype at either the value or type level.
-For example, you can define the `invoke` metamethod on a map value.
-This allows that map instance to be used like a function.
-The map itself may be accessed in metamethods as the variable `self` (see [invoke.wul](Examples/invoke.wul) and [unpack.wul](Examples/unpack.wul)).
+Since all simple values have a default invoke metamethod that builds lists, it is not necessary to use the `list` method to construct a list. `(1 2 3)` will suffice.
+As an example of user metamethods, you can define the `invoke` metamethod on a map value.
+The map itself may be used like a function and accessed in metamethods as the variable `self` (see [invoke.wul](Examples/invoke.wul) and [unpack.wul](Examples/unpack.wul)).
 Furthermore, an unnamed function may be accessed as the variable self and called recursively (e.g. invoking `(lambda (arg) (self arg))` results an infinite loop).

 .NET Interoperability
 =====================